springdoc/springdoc-openapi-gradle-plugin/README.md

 Dependencies
 ------------
-This plugin has a runtime dependency on the the following plugins:
+This plugin has a runtime dependency on the following plugins:

 1. Spring Boot Gradle plugin - `org.springframework.boot`
-2. Gradle process plugin - `com.github.johnrengelman.processes`
+2. Gradle process plugin - `com.github.psxpaul.execfork`

-Hence these plugins also needs to be added to your Gradle builds.

 Note: You will also need the springdoc-core jar file to be present in your Spring Boot application.